-Consumer confidence is the outlook that consumers have towards the economy and their own personal finance situation.
+Consumer confidence is the outlook that consumers have towards the economy and their own personal financial situation.
 This outlook can be optimistic (high consumer confidence) or pessimistic (low consumer confidence)

 The level of consumer confidence will be an important factor that determines the willingness of consumers to spend, borrow and save.
 A high level of consumer confidence will encourage a higher marginal propensity to consume.
 A fall in levels of consumer confidence is often an indicator of an economic downturn.

 Factors that affect consumer confidence

 - House prices – Housing is the largest form of household wealth Falling prices reduce wealth and confidence.
 Rising house prices enable households to ‘re-mortgage’ and gain equity withdrawal.

 - Economic news – Depressing statistics about the global and national economy will reduce confidence and encourage saving rather than spending.

 - Uncertainty – a major political/economic change can lead to uncertainty which reduces confidence.
 For example, major terrorist attack, uncertainty over Brexit deal.

 - Unemployment – The fear of rising unemployment will discourage consumers.

 - Inflation and real wages.
 High inflation will reduce confidence.
 Stagnant and falling real wages will make people pessimistic.

 - Economic growth – A recession will invariably be associated with a fall in consumer confidence; positive economic growth tends to improve consumer confidence.

 - Current economic situation.
-Expectations are largely based on the current economic situation and reported news.
+Expectations are largely based on the current economic situation and reported the news.
 News of job losses and falling house prices are amongst the key factors which influence consumer confidence.